Lns9777/API-Usage-Tracker/README.md

 )
 ```

-The SDK automatically reads usage metadata from the provider response.
-Developers do not pass token counts or cost manually.
+The SDK reads usage metadata from the provider response and sends it to the local backend automatically.

 ## Pricing

-Pricing is stored centrally in the local database, with versioning via:
+Pricing is stored in the local database as versioned records.

+Each pricing row includes:

+- `model_id`
+- `input_price_per_1m`
+- `output_price_per_1m`
+- `thinking_price_per_1m`
+- `cached_input_price_per_1m`
+- `currency`
 - `effective_from`
 - `effective_to`

-Historical requests always use the pricing that was active when the request happened.
+Historical usage is resolved against the pricing row active at the request timestamp.

 ## Local-Only Policy

-By default the app:

-- stores data locally
-- does not store prompts
-- does not store responses
+This app is intentionally local-first:

+- Usage data stays on the local backend unless you change the deployment target
+- Prompts and responses are not meant to be persisted
-- does not store raw API keys
+- API keys are not stored in the database
-- does not expose any secret-persistence UI

-If you change `DATABASE_URL`, that is an explicit deployment choice.
+- Pricing and model metadata are stored locally for observability

 ## Testing